guidefari/here_hugo/content/note/intent.md

 # How it can be done
 - Descriptive naming.
 Well named types, interfaces, variables, & functions.
 - As a continuous effort.
 [Comprehension refactoring](https://martinfowler.com/articles/workflowsOfRefactoring/#comprehension) is a tactic I'd recommend in your day to day workflow.
+  - [Ping pong pair programming](/pppp) is a good way to build comprehension refactoring into your workflow.
+Fresh eyes on the code every few hours.
+I've enjoyed this in the past.
 - Tests
 	- These are a good opportunity to give someone the model to reason about the domain being tested
 	- > For tests to drive development they must do more than just test that code performs its required functionality: they must clearly express that required functionality to the reader. **Nat Pryce & Steve Freeman - Are your tests really driving your development?**